indygreg/mozilla-build-analyzer/README.rst

 ------------------------------------

 Not at this time.
 Although, it's very similar to Datazilla and TBPL, so it's possible it may evolve into one.
+There's no Bugzilla component.
+Do everything on GitHub.

 By copying everything you are creating high load on Mozilla's FTP servers
 -------------------------------------------------------------------------